lherron2/independent-simulations/README.md

 ```
 where `$i` refers to the index of a simulation directory setup by `gen_seeds.sh`.
 For `run_prod.sh`, to resume simulations set the `resume` variable in `master_prod.yaml` to `True`.
 Make sure `resume = False` if starting from scratch.

+Pro tip for clusters that have a scavenger partition:

+To optimize resource allocation, you can follow these steps:

-Pro tip for clusters supporting a scavenger partition: set the first round of simulations to run in the gpu partition for a very short amount of time (but greater than `sampling_freq`) so that a checkpoint is created.
-Once the short simulations finish, set `resume=True` and re-submit the jobs to the scavenger partition.
-They will run when the cluster is being underutilized while yielding to more high-priority simulations.
+1.In the first round of simulations, set them to run in the GPU partition for a very short amount of time.
+Make sure the duration is greater than the sampling frequency so that a checkpoint is created.

+2.Once the short simulations have finished, set `resume = True`.

+3.Re-submit the jobs to the scavenger partition.

+By doing this, the simulations will run when the cluster is underutilized, allowing for more high-priority simulations to take precedence.
+This approach helps optimize the usage of available resources on the cluster.

 Once the simulation are complete, run
 ```